 In recent years, the word “cannabis” is frequently used to refer to the plants of the genus Cannabis, including Cannabis indica, Cannabis sativa, and Cannabis ruderalis.
 The genus is indigenous to the territories of central Asia.

 Commonly known as weed, pot, or marijuana, cannabis flowers can have psychoactive effects when dried.
-Cannabis is one of the most widely used recreational drugs.
+Cannabis is one of the most widely popular recreational drugs.
 With more and more countries moving towards its legalization, bloom in the commercial trade market has been taking place, leading to an increase in investment in CBD extraction, edibles, and products.

 Components of Cannabis

-Uses And Effects
+Uses And Effects of Cannabis

 Medically, cannabis is usually associated with reducing nausea, vomiting, improving appetite, and treating chronic pain and spasms.
 Two strains of cannabis are also approved by the FDA to be used in pills for medical purposes.
 In the industrial sector, the soft stem of the cannabis plant, also known as hemp, is used in thousands of commercial products, including paper, textiles, cordage, etc.